Ameba-AIoT/ameba-rtos-z2/component/common/example/azure/Readme.txt

 Getting Start
 -----------------------------------------------------------------------------------------------------------------------------------
-1. Include Azure example codes for building
+1. Include Azure example codes for building.
+Azure embedded sdk support list with it's correspond project file for GCC and IAR:
+	v1.1.0-beta.2: application.is.azure.mk / application_is_azure.ewp
+	v1.3.2       : application.is.azure132.mk / application_is_azure132.ewp
 [GCC]
 	i.
-Rename application.is.azure.mk to application.is.mk under GCC-RELEASE folder so that we will default build Azure project when we run the makefile.
+Rename application.is.azure(132).mk to application.is.mk under GCC-RELEASE folder so that we will default build Azure project when we run the makefile.
 This makefile includes MQTT stack, Azure Embedded C SDK and all Azure IoT Examples.
 [IAR]
 	i.
-Rename application_is_azure.ewp to application_is.ewp under EWARM-RELEASE folder so that project_is.eww will default read Azure project.
+Rename application_is_azure(132).ewp to application_is.ewp under EWARM-RELEASE folder so that project_is.eww will default read Azure project.
 This .ewp file includes mqtt stack, azure embedded c sdk and all azure iot examples.

 2. Enable CONFIG_EXAMPLE_AZURE in [inc_hp\platform_opts.h] to start the example.
 3. Select example in [example_azure_iot_entry.h] and configure your own setting in the example.
 Please refer to the "Azure Example Description" and "Realtek Pnp Example Description"section.